Get exclusive member benefits & effect social change. Join Today

 LDH deficiency affects how the body breaks down sugar for use as energy in cells, particularly muscle cells.
 It’s very rare for a person to have low LDH levels.

 Two types of genetic mutations cause low LDH levels.
-People with the first type will experience fatigue and muscle pain, while those with the second type may have no symptoms at all.
+People with the first type will experience fatigue and muscle pain, especially during exercise.
+While those with the second type may have no symptoms at all.
 You may also have low LDH levels if you’ve consumed a large amount of ascorbic acid (vitamin C).

 Written by: Judith Epstein